Italienische-Philologie-LMU-Munchen/vowel-analyzer/README.md

 # Vowel Analyzer

 **Vowel Analyzer** is a small software to analyze vowel distribution in (old) Italian verse texts in TEI XML format.
 It can be used as console application or as a GUI application.
-The software has been developped mainlay on Windows machines, so you might get the ,ost reliable functionality using the application on a Windows machine.
+The software has been developed mainly on Windows machines, so you might get the most reliable functionality using the application on a Windows machine.

 ## Background